xunluoshan/xunluoshan.github.io/_posts/2025-03-01-oxford-textbook-1-1.md

 #### 1.collect clinical data (obj, accurate) & organize, communicate the data
 ```

-       need: skill & knowledge of clinical phenomena
+       Need: skill & knowledge of clinical phenomena

 ```
 #### 2.intuitive understand each individual
 ```

-       need: knowledge of human nature and experience from former patients
+       Need: knowledge of human nature and experience from former patients

 ```